Global Link Scholarships

 Each semester an e-mail is sent within the first 3-4 weeks outlining opportunities for the semester (only UW-L student e-mail addresses are used).
 Regular updates follow.
 Sign-up sheets for various activities are available at the front desk of OIE.
 There are always numerous opportunities available to interested students who want to participate.
 Global Link opportunities are offered September – November (fall semester) and February – April (spring semester).

 What happens if I have to work or have class during the Global Scholarship Meetings?

-Students who have a class conflict with each of the times listed need to notify your international student advisor (Diane Sasaki or David Gardner) at least one week prior to the first meeting date.
+Students who have a class conflict with each of the times listed need to notify your international student advisor (Diane Sasaki) at least one week prior to the first meeting date.
 Students who have a work conflict will need to talk with their supervisors about getting time off to attend one meeting.
 Suggestion – attend the first meeting that you can just in case something comes up.

 What happens if I forget to attend a meeting?
 Can I still pick up an application from OIE?